 Nestled in the winding streets of the medieval village of Vias (2 km. from sandy Vias Beach and 6 km from Beziers-Agde Airport), La Belle Cour is comprised of two delightful early 19th century village houses which have been beautifully restored, retaining original beams and deep stone walls, and now form one property, set around a charming private courtyard.

-A perfect base to explore the fascinating Languedoc region, the restful little village of Vias is surrounded by rolling hectares of vineyards, yet is just minutes from long sandy beaches to the south, historic towns such as Pezenas and Beziers to the north, and interesting day trips in every direction.
-All necessary amenities (including the best bakery just around the corner, and restaurants from simple to elegant) are steps away. .
+A perfect base to explore the fascinating Languedoc region, the peaceful little village of Vias is surrounded by rolling hectares of vineyards, yet is just minutes from long sandy beaches to the south, historic towns such as Pezenas and Beziers to the north, and interesting day trips in every direction.
+All necessary amenities (including the best bakery just around the corner, and restaurants from simple to elegant) are steps away.

 From a narrow village lane, step into La Belle Cour’s flowery and quiet private courtyard with a built-in bar-b-q, ancient stone sink, and comfortable table and chairs – an inviting place to relax at any hour of the day or night.